I Started Therapy a Couple Years Ago, Because This Political Climate Is Anxiety-Inducing

 I’ve never been more forthcoming about my values and politics than I have been in the past few years.
 I’ve marched for gun control, spoken out about immigration, held signs that say “Me Too,” and recounted my own traumatizing experiences with men in front of hundreds.
 But as much as this political climate has given me courage, it has also blindsided me with debilitating anxiety.

-Every time I go to the movie theatre, I plan my escape route, in case of a gunman.
-I never turn off my phone, only put it in "do not disturb" mode.
-When I'm walking alone at night, I keep a tight grip on my pepper spray, my heart racing.
+Every time I go to the movie theater, I plan my escape route, in case of a gunman.
+I never turn off my phone, only put it in “do not disturb” mode.
+When I’m walking alone at night, I keep a tight grip on my pepper spray, my heart racing.
 My friends and I have our locations constantly shared.

-Those behaviours have become automatic, but eventually, I realised that the world we live in had taken an even greater toll.
+Those behaviors have become automatic, but eventually, I realized that the world we live in had taken an even greater toll.
 It seemed the more shootings that took place, the more school I would miss, usually because I was recovering from a nightmare in which my best friends died in front of me.
 The more allegations of sexual assault and harassment made the headlines, the more I feared my dark history would repeat itself.
 Dating and going out with friends became a nightmare.
 Even being catcalled on the street was unnerving.
 This was no way to live.

 Finally, during my senior year of college, I decided to go to therapy.
 I knew I needed to confront my own traumas in order to heal from them, but I also needed to learn healthy ways to cope with these anxieties.
 It had been a long time since I had sat in a chair, spilling the story of my life – my trauma, my deepest fears – to a complete stranger.
 But I knew I was in the right place.
 These anxieties and fears were controlling my life, though I was ashamed for a while to admit it.
 I’m a straight, white woman, and though I’m a survivor of sexual assault, I know I have it better than most.
 Still, I couldn’t continue to downplay what I was feeling.